Keep Calm, Be Proactive, and Carry On

 I want to offer two things to you in this post: 1.
 Reassurance of measures I am taking at my office to make sure it continues to be a safe place for my clients to share their struggles and burdens, find comfort, and receive helpful guidance for facing life with calm strength (These are listed at the end of this post).
 2. Recommendations for any and all on how to be a real part of the solution to our global challenge.

-CRITICAL UPDATE: AS OF MARCH 23, 2020, I AM PROVIDING ALL MY COUNSELING SERVICES VIA “TELEHEALTH” OPTIONS, RATHER THAN IN MY OFFICE.
+CRITICAL UPDATE: AS OF MARCH 23, 2020, IN ADDITION TO SEEING CLIENTS AT MY OFFICE, I AM CONTINUING TO PROVIDE THE OPTION OF ACCESSING MY COUNSELING SERVICES VIA “TELEHEALTH” OPTIONS, AS AN ALTERNATIVE TO MEETING IN MY OFFICE.
 PLEASE CONTACT ME FOR DETAILS BY EMAILING ROGER@HOPEFORYOURFAMILY.COM OR TEXTING OR CALLING 225-333-1582.

 How to be part of the solution: